saurabhBatav/saira-ai-companion/docs/feature_implementation.md

 **Detailed Implementation Guide**

 1.  **System Architecture Overview**
     *   **High-level Architecture:** This feature is primarily handled by the `SairaBackendServices` (Node.js/Python/C++ addons) due to its performance-critical nature.
-The `SairaReactNativeApp` (React Native) acts as the client, sending audio input and receiving text/audio output via a local WebSocket server.
+The `Saira` (React Native) acts as the client, sending audio input and receiving text/audio output via a local WebSocket server.
     *   **Technology Stack:**
         *   **Frontend (UI):** React Native for macOS (TypeScript) for microphone access (via native module), displaying real-time transcription, and playing back audio.
         *   **Backend (Orchestration & IPC):** Node.js (`ai_inference_server.ts`, `audio_processor.ts`).
 Node.js will manage the audio streams, orchestrate calls to AI models, and handle WebSocket communication with the frontend.
 Node.js is generally faster than Python for I/O-bound tasks and concurrent API requests.